 Saturn's moon Enceladus, with a diameter of 314 miles (505 kilometers), is small enough to fit inside the borders of the state of Arizona.
 This tiny satellite is one of the most promising potential sites for hosting life in the solar system.
-Despite its frigid temperatures, the moon could host liquid water beneath its surface.
+Despite its frigid temperatures, the moon hosts liquid water beneath its surface that appears to directly contact the rocky seafloor, making complex chemical reactions possible — such as those reactions that lead to life.

 When Sir William Herschel turned his 1.2-meter telescope toward the sky for its first observation on Aug.
 28, 1789, the new instrument proved its worth by aiding him in the discovery of a new moon around the ringed planet, Saturn.
 Enceladus would be the first of two moons discovered by Herschel, and the sixth moon found orbiting Saturn.